decaf-dev/obsidian-view-count/README.md

 ### View Count Pane

 By default, the plugin will add a pane in the sidebar called **View Count**.
 You may access this pane by opening the sidebar and clicking on the eye icon.
+You may also open this pane by opening the command palette and running the command "Open view count pane".

 There are 2 different lists within this pane.
 Click on the eye icon to see a list of the 50 most viewed notes sorted in descending order.
 Click on the trending icon to see a list of the 50 notes with the highest trending weight sorted in descending order.